aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/shapes/managing-smartart/convert-the-smart-art-to-group-shape/_index.md

 ## **Possible Usage Scenarios**

-You can convert Smart Art Shape into Group Shape using the [**Shape.resultOfSmartArt**](https://reference.aspose.com/cells/javascript-cpp/shape/#resultOfSmartArt--) method.
-It will enable you to handle smart art shape like a group shape.
+You can convert a Smart Art shape into a Group shape using the [**Shape.resultOfSmartArt**](https://reference.aspose.com/cells/javascript-cpp/shape/#resultOfSmartArt--) method.
+It will enable you to handle the Smart Art shape like a group shape.
 Consequently, you will have access to the individual parts or shapes of the group shape.

 ## **Convert the Smart Art to Group Shape**

-The following sample code loads the [sample Excel file](55541793.xlsx) containing a smart art shape as shown in this screenshot.
-It then converts the smart art shape into group shape and prints the Shape.isGroup property.
+The following sample code loads the [sample Excel file](55541793.xlsx) containing a Smart Art shape as shown in this screenshot.
+It then converts the Smart Art shape into a Group shape and prints the `Shape.isGroup` property.
 Please see the console output of the sample code given below.

 ![todo:image_alt_text](convert-the-smart-art-to-group-shape_1.png)